-Improper installation, adjustment, alteration, service or maintenance can cause injury or property damage.
+- Improper installation, adjustment, alteration, service or maintenance can cause injury or property damage.
 Refer to this manual.
-For assistance or additional information, consult a qualified installer, service agency, manufacturer (dealer) or the gas supplier.

-Never reuse old flexible connectors.
+For assistance or additional information, consult a qualified engineer. - NEVER reuse old flexible connectors.
 The use of old flexible connectors can cause gas leaks and personal injury.
 Always use NEW flexible connectors when installing a gas appliance.

-Important!
+IMPORTANT!

-- Remove all packing material and literature from oven before connecting gas and electrical supply to range. - Have your range installed by a qualified installer. - Your range must be electrically grounded in accordance with local codes or, in the absence of local codes, in accordance with the National Electrical Code (ANSI/ NFPA 70, latest edition). - Before installing your range on linoleum or any other synthetic floor covering, make sure the floor covering can withstand 180°F (80°C) without shrinking, warping or discoloring.
-DO NOT install the range over carpeting unless a sheet of 1⁄4" thick plywood or similar insulator is placed between the range and carpeting. - Make sure the wall coverings around the range can withstand heat generated by the range up to 200°F (90°C). - Avoid placing cabinets above the range.
-There must be a gap of at least 311⁄2" (80 cm) between the top of the range and any combustible surface above it. - If a ventilating hood is installed above the range follow the installation instructions supplied with the hood.
+- Remove all packing material and literature from oven before connecting gas and electrical supply to range. - Have your range installed by a qualified installer. - DO NOT install your range on a substrate that cannot withstand 180°F (82°C). - DO NOT install your range directly onto carpeting.
+Ensure an appropriate, non-combustible, substrate is installed prior to installing the range. - Make sure the wall coverings around the range can withstand heat generated by the range up to 200 °F (93 °C). - There must be a gap of at least 30" (762 mm) between the top of the range and any combustible surface above it. - If a ventilating hood is installed above the range follow the installation instructions supplied with the hood.